la-haute-societe/craft-elasticsearch/README.md

 ### Simple way using the configuration file

-To easily index additional data, you can declare them using the `extraFields` parameter in the plugin configuration file.
+To easily index additional data (elasticsearch fields), you can declare them using the `extraFields` parameter in the plugin configuration file.

 Each field should be declared by using associative array with keys representing fields names and value as an associative array to configure the field behavior:

 *   `mapping` (optional): an associative array providing the elasticsearch mapping definition for the field.
+    >   Note: If not provided, the mapping will default to:
+    >   ```php
+    >   [
+    >       'type'     => 'text',
+    >       'store'    => true,
+    >       'analyzer' => 'english' // site analyzer based on Craft site language
+    >   ];
+    >   ```
 *   `highlighter` (optional): an object defining the elasticsearch highlighter behavior for the field.
+    To know more about that configuration, refer to the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/search-request-highlighting.html).
 *   `value`: either a string or a callable function taking one argument of `craft\base\Element` type and returning the value of the field.
-    Second argument can be used to access the related `lhs\elasticsearch\record\ElasticsearchRecord` instance.
+    Second argument can be used to access the related `lhs\elasticsearch\records\ElasticsearchRecord` instance.

 For example, to declare a `color` field in the configuration file, one could do:
 ```php